Ideal Protein

 Ideal Protein Cost Versus Expenses on Meal Out

-So, before Ideal Protein, I was spending about $30 to $45 for lunch weekly.
-For dinner, I spent between $36 to $150 per week, totaling between $100 – $200 per week.
+So, before Ideal Protein, my weekly costs were $30 to $45 for lunch and $36 to $150 for dinner, totaling between $100 – $200 per week.
 I didn’t think twice about what I was spending on dining out, but at the same time, I spent most of my waking day thinking about my weight.

 Ideal Protein Cost Versus Expenses on My Morning Joe